Iteration In Two-Dimensional ArrayIteration In Two-Dimensional Array

 Iterating through a two-dimensional array can be a bit challenging to grasp initially, so don't worry if it doesn't click right away.
 In this chapter, I'll demonstrate how to do it and explain how it functions.

 We use a nested loop to iterate through a two-dimensional array, meaning one loop inside another.
 The outer loop iterates over the rows, while the inner loop iterates over the columns.
-Let's examine the syntax for iterating through a two-dimensional array using the example array we created in the previous section:
+Let's examine the syntax for iterating through a two-dimensional array using the example array we created in the previous chapter:

 java